Fruit Juice Recipes

 Peel and remove all pits and seeds.
 This is another favorite juicer recipes of ours.
 Awesome on a hot day with ice!

-Blue colored fruits.
+Blue colored fruits

 Blueberries